Peace of Mind

 IN THE NEWS

-For Registered Nurses arrested for a DUI, remember the number 3.
-There are 3 moving parts to every DUI for a nurse: The Criminal DUI, the DMV or the Driver’s License and the BRN with your RN license.
-There are also 3 determining factors of the DUI that have the biggest impact on how the …Read More
+For Licensed Vocational Nurses arrested for a DUI, remember the number 3.
+There are 3 moving parts to every DUI for a nurse: The Criminal DUI, the DMV or the Driver’s License, and the BVNPT with your LVN license.
+There are also 3 determining factors of the DUI that have the biggest impact on how …Read More